monkins1010/Verusguideassets/VerusPay Installation Guide.md

 ---

-#### Setup Verus Wallet
+#### Setup Verus Command Line Wallet

-Create a new user that we will log in as to install the Verus Command line wallet
+Create a new user that we will log in as to install the Verus Command line wallet.

+type in `

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/moba_setname.png)